ArtemSind/ArtemSind/README.md

 - 👋 Hi, I’m @ArtemSind
 - 👀 I’m interested in .NET and web development
-- 🌱 I’m currently learning Entity Framework, ASP.NET, HTML
+- 🌱 I’m currently learning ASP.NET Core
 - 📫 You can reach me by email: tyomych3007@gmail.com

 <!---